-J.D., Senior Vice President of Community Relations and General Counsel
+J.D., Senior Vice President, General Counsel & Corporate Secretary

 Washington, D.C.
 Office

 Additional Contact Information

 Chautauqua, N.Y.
 14722